POPS GUSTAV, Newark, NJ

 POPS GUSTAV, Jersey City NJ

-1) …plop your coat / bag on the bar and leave ‘em there.
+DO NOT…1) …plop your coat / bag on the bar and leave ‘em there.
 This is a workspace.
 You are creating an impediment.

 2) …help yourself to anything out of the garnish tray.
 If you desire another lime, ask for it.
 If you want a snack, order something off the menu.
 The olives are not all for you.